 A. No. If you will be attending another college/university, you are eligible to apply.
 You only need to have completed your undergraduate degree at Penn State.

-A. Highest distinction is usually a grade-point average above 3.90.
+A. Summa cum Laude means graduating with the highest distinction.
 Graduation with distinction GPA’s are calculated annually by the Office of the University Registrar.
-See the following URL for the distinction GPA’s for the current academic year. http://www.registrar.psu.edu/graduation/distinction.cfm
+See the distinction GPA’s for the current academic year.

 Q. Am I eligible for this award if I am graduating with an Associate Degree?

 A. No, only students who are graduating from a four-year program and are going on to graduate school are eligible for this award.

 Q. I am planning on pursuing graduate study, but not right away.
 Would I still be eligible to receive a John White Graduate Fellowship?

 A. No, the eligibility requirements mandate the start of graduate study to be in the beginning of the upcoming academic year.

 Q. After graduation, I will be enrolled in courses leading to certification.
 Would I be eligible for a John White Graduate Fellowship?